Edinburgh Academy: Buildings

 The main building of the Senior School, with its Greek Doric frontage, was designed by architect William Burn.
 The stone used was principally from the nearby Craigleith Quarry.
 The Foundation Stone was laid in June 1823 and the school opened for the first session in October 1824.
 In 1892, new classrooms were built along the western wall of the site, and in 1900, the School Library was opened, followed by the new Science Block in 1909, both along the eastern wall.
 At the back of the school the Dining Hall, and the Rifle Range beneath it, was opened in 1912 and after World War I, the Gymnasium was built.
 This was dedicated as a War Memorial to Edinburgh Academicals (former pupils) who had fallen during the hostilities of 1914 to 1918.
-The memorial was by Pilkington Jackson.
-A later plaque commemorates ex-pupils who fell in the Second World War.

 In 1945, a new building, Denham Green House, was acquired in the Trinity area of Edinburgh.
 This was used for the junior department (now known as Early Years) of the Preparatory School (now known as The Edinburgh Academy Junior School).
 In 1960, a new building for the upper three years of the Preparatory School was completed in Inverleith (Arboretum campus).
 Denham Green's nursery and early years facilities were relocated to purpose built accommodation on the Preparatory school's Arboretum campus in 1987.
 In 1992, the Rector's residence, Academy House and in 1997, a new Games Hall were constructed on the same campus.
 The latter was partly funded by money from The Lottery and Sports Council and is for the use not only of pupils in both parts of the school but also of the community in the area.
-A new computing and music building was completed at the Junior School in 2005 and a new nursery and after school facility in 2008.
+A new computing and music building was completed at the Junior School in 2005 and a new nursery and after school facility in 2009.

 At Henderson Row, the property next to the school, No 32, was acquired for administrative use in 1972 and in 1977, the Academy acquired the junior school of Donaldson's College, to the west.
 This allowed departments to expand and a purpose-built Music School was opened on this part of the campus in 1991.
-In 2005 the 1909 science block was demolished and a new science block, the James Clerk Maxwell Centre, named in honour of the 19th century scientist and former pupil, was opened on 3 November 2006 by Lord Falconer of Thoroton.
+In 2005 the 1909 science block was demolished and a new science block, the James Clerk Maxwell Centre, named in honour of the 19th century scientist and former pupil, was opened by Lord Falconer of Thoroton on 3 November 2006.